bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 1. Download and unzip a fresh copy of the theme.

-2. Refresh theme dependencies by running `npm install && jspm install`
+2. Refresh theme dependencies by running `npm install`

 3. Run `stencil init`.